 Week in the Life of an ECE159 Student

 There are typically three hours of ECE159 lectures a week.
-Be sure to pay attention during these lectures: this is where you learn about the circuit laws you will use to solve problems on assignments.
-In lectures, your prof will conceptually explain circuit topics, as well as go through many examples of circuit analysis.
-Note these examples, as they serve as models for midterm and exam questions.
-Similarly to MAT185, you must watch a 20-minute video and complete an online quiz before attending each lecture.
-Make sure to do these, as they are crucial to developing intuition, and lectures will be much more fast-paced and in-depth.
-They are also worth marks!
+Be sure to pay attention during these lectures: this is where you learn about the circuit laws you’ll use to solve problems on assignments.
+In lectures, the professor will conceptually explain circuit topics, as well as go through many examples of circuit analysis.
+Note these examples down, as they serve as models for midterm and exam questions.

 There is one hour of ECE159 tutorials built into your weekly schedule.
 During the tutorial, the theory of the course will be briefly summarized.
 However, the emphasis during the tutorials is on learning how to problem-solve.
 Your TA will work through lots of different examples, and we recommend taking notes of their problem-solving steps.
 ECE159 TAs are extremely helpful, so make sure to pay attention!

-ECE159 labs are held biweekly.
-Make sure to do the pre-labs before every lab session, as they are worth marks but are also crucial to your ability to understand the lab.
+ECE159 labs are held every other week.
+Make sure to do the pre-labs before every lab session, as they’re worth marks but are also crucial to your ability to understand the lab.
 They can be a time crunch because the whole lab is done in a three-hour period.
 During this time, you’ll build circuits in the lab and observe their properties with different electrical instruments such as oscilloscopes.

 How to Succeed